Introduction

 • Understand the Rights: Some hospice services may be available regardless of immigration status.
 It’s important to know what rights and protections are in place.

-• Confidentiality: Hospice providers should treat patient information with strict confidentiality, ensuring that seeking care does not put someone's immigration status at risk.
+• Confidentiality: Hospice providers should treat patient information with strict confidentiality, ensuring that seeking care does not risk someone’s immigration status.

 Remember, every person deserves compassionate care and resources, and people are willing to help guide you through this process, no matter the circumstances.